Quantifying and Mitigating Self-Preference Bias of LLM Judges: Introduction

 The main contributions of this paper are summarized as follows.

 \begin{itemize} \item We design a framework for SPB quantification and mitigation, which operates without human gold standards and explicitly resolves the conflation between model capability and evaluative bias.
-This framework provides a scalable solution suitable for deployment in automated evaluation systems across diverse expert system domains.
+Our cost analysis further shows that its quality-scoring stage costs only \$77.81, versus an estimated \$5,000--\$7,500 for human annotation.

 \item We identify and formalize a previously hidden class of Machiavellian Judges, demonstrating that high model capability does not necessarily imply evaluative objectivity.
 This finding establishes new criteria for judge model selection in practical applications.